A lower bound on the stable 4-genus of knots: Example: Twist Knots

 The double branched cover of $K_n$ is the lens space $L(4n+1, 2)$, with $\mathbb{Q}/\mathbb{Z}$-(co-)homology

-Given $\chi \in H^1(X_2; \mathbb{Q}/\mathbb{Z})$, there is the Casson-Gordon invariant $\tau(K_n, \chi)$ and the associated Casson-Gordon $\tau$-signature $\sigma_1(\tau(K_n, \chi))$.
-Since $g(K_n) = 1$ for all $n \in \mathbb{N}$, we can use Gilmer's formula (cf. Theorem \ref{thmex} above) to compute the $\tau$-signatures of the twist knots.
-We would like to note at this point that the following computations have already appeared in the literature previously in greater generality \cite{Kim}.
+Given $\chi \in H^1(X_2; \mathbb{Q}/\mathbb{Z})$ of prime-power order, there is the Casson-Gordon invariant $\tau(K_n, \chi)$ and the Casson-Gordon $\tau$-signature $\sigma_1(\tau(K_n, \chi))$.
+Since $g(K_n) = 1$ for all $n \in \mathbb{N}$, we can use Gilmer's formula (see \cref{thmex}) to compute the $\tau$-signatures of the twist knots.
+We would like to note at this point that the following computations have already appeared in the literature previously in greater generality \cite{kimcg}.
 However, for the sake of completeness and because we use slightly different conventions, we chose to perform the computations once more.